About the author: Alina Khazanova, Product Designer @ Elementor

 On the other hand, a style guide is more of a starting point for defining your brand’s digital image and voice.
 Here, you’d focus on showcasing only the most important components, possibly with the intention of developing a design system later on.

-The Benefits of Creating a Style Guide for Your Web Design Projects
+The Benefits of Creating a Style Guide

 A well-crafted style guide not only benefits you but your entire web design team.
 During the design process, this resource helps everyone involved maximize their efficiency and minimize tedious tasks such as finding “this exact color” or “that exact button style” to use for specific elements.